giellalt/dict-sme-nob/inc/00readme.txt

 Incoming files to the smenob dictionary.

-Some of these files are entries on their way to a smanob dictionary.
+Some of these files are entries on their way to a smenob dictionary.